CharlesChiuGit/Logseq-Git-Sync-101/README.md

 1. Install `Termux` in Android, using the `F-droid` app.
 Follow instructions [here](https://wiki.termux.com/wiki/Installing_from_F-Droid)
 2. Open Termux and type `pkg install git` to install git
-3. Configure git username and email: `git config --global user.name "John Doe"` and `git config --global user.email johndoe@example.com` (this is the name and email which will go in the commits, it can be anything, not related to your Github account)
+3. Configure git username and email: `git config --global user.name "John Doe"` and `git config --global user.email johndoe@example.com` (this is the name and email which will go in commits, it can be anything, not related to your Github account)
 4. In the termux terminal, create a folder for your graph, for example `cd documents; mkdir MyGraph` and clone your repo there with the command `git clone git@github.com:{your-username}/{your-reponame}.git ~/documents/MyGraph`
 5. Open logseq and add a graph on that folder.
 Check that all looks ok.